 - NRMS daily schedule consists of 8 classes, seven being 45 minutes, in 7th and 8th grade, 6 being 45 minutes in 6th grade and one being 53 minutes.
-Mathematics being blocked with two 45 minute periods one consisting of intervention and 6th and 7th grade English Language Arts is blocked with two 45 minute periods. - All NRMS teachers offer tutorials to students, with at least one morning tutorial session and one afternoon tutorial session to accommodate students needs. - Teachers utilize PLC to plan using the Planning for Learning Protocols to align teaching to the rigor of the TEKS, CBA's, Interim Assessments and STAAR, with a focus on backwards design of assessments to ensure alignment of taught and tested curriculum. - CBA's and Interim Assessments are used to measure students growth on curriculum and are analyzed using district CBA protocols. - Instructional Coherency Documents outline expectations for core content classrooms. - Departments implement grade-level and team SMART goals to monitor students progress throughout the year.
-Goals are shared with students and monitored on a six-weeks basis as part of the PDSA protocols. - RtI is implemented through small group instruction during one period of the math block and through Reading Intervention Classes.
-Collaboration between the Interventionist and Classroom teachers determine placement of students through an RtI Conference using data from STAAR scores, Universal Screeners, classroom grades and teacher observations. - A focus on the district and campus professional learning in literacy development through the campus wide implementation of Literacy strategies in all contents and a focus on Read, Write, Think and Discuss. - The campus professional learning focuses on the continued implementation of continuous improvement process and tools, including a PDSA board, posting of mission statements and use of student data folders. - The campus implementation of STEM curriculum through Science and Math classes through the use of PBL's to increase the rigor and relevance. - The District Language Acquisition coach provides training and support for teachers on the use of SIOP strategies and ELLevation software to analyze data for students. - Specialized programs for special education students.
-PASS is designed to serve students whose behaviors impede their learning or the learning of others.
-SEEC program is an early intervention environment designed to meet the need of K-8 grades students who have multiple learning and language barriers. - Staff is recruited through job fairs, local universities and staff recommendations. - Our campus has a number of resources available to teachers.
-Classrooms are equipped with one computer and projector for teacher use and document camera's are available for use.
+Mathematics being blocked with two 45 minute periods one consisting of intervention and 6th and 7th grade English Language Arts is blocked with two 45 minute periods. - All NRMS teachers offer tutorials to students, with at least one morning tutorial session and one afternoon tutorial session to accommodate students needs. - Teachers utilize PLC to plan using the Planning for Learning Protocols to align teaching to the rigor of the TEKS (Texas Essential Knowledge and Skills), CBA's (Common Based Assessment), Interim Assessments and STAAR (State of Texas Assessments of Academic Readiness) with a focus on backwards design of assessments to ensure alignment of taught and tested curriculum. - CBA's and Interim Assessments are used to measure students growth on curriculum and are analyzed using district CBA protocols. - Instructional Coherency Documents outline expectations for core content classrooms. - Departments implement grade-level and team SMART (specific, measurable, achievable, relevant and time bound) goals to monitor students progress throughout the year.
+Goals are shared with students and monitored on a six-weeks basis as part of the PDSA (Plan-Do-Study-Act) protocols. - RtI is implemented through small group instruction during one period of the math block and through Reading Intervention Classes.
+Collaboration between the Interventionist and Classroom teachers determine placement of students through an RtI Conference using data from STAAR scores, Universal Screeners, classroom grades and teacher observations. - A focus on the district and campus professional learning in literacy development through the campus wide implementation of Literacy strategies in all contents and a focus on Read, Write, Think and Discuss. - The campus professional learning focuses on the continued implementation of continuous improvement process and tools, including a PDSA board, posting of mission statements and use of student data folders. - The campus implementation of STEM curriculum through Science and Math classes through the use of PBL's to increase the rigor and relevance. - The District Language Acquisition coach provides training and support for teachers on the use of SIOP (Sheltered Instruction Observation Protocol) strategies and ELLevation software to analyze data for students. - Specialized programs for special education students.
+PASS (Positive Approach to Student Success) is designed to serve students whose behaviors impede their learning or the learning of others.
+SEEC (Structured Environment to Enhance Communication) program is an early intervention environment designed to meet the need of K-8 grades students who have multiple learning and language barriers. - Staff is recruited through job fairs, local universities and staff recommendations. - Our campus has a number of resources available to teachers.
+Classrooms are equipped with one computer and projector for teacher use and document cameras are available for use.
 All classrooms are 1 to 1 student to device usage.
 There is a Math and Reading Intervention Computer Lab that is equipped with 32 desktop computers.
 There are 2 computer labs equipped with 28 desktops for our CTE and Technology Applications classes.
 The library has a computer lab available for classes equipped with 31 desktop computers, a teacher computer with a projector.
 There is a Green screen room equipped with an iPad.
 Available for checkout are Chromebooks, iPads and mini iPads.
 The Maker Space has 2 digital printers available.
-There are network printers available for teacher use in the academic and office areas. - Classrooms will be equipped with Clear Touch interactive panels and 21 SMART boards throughout the campus. - Teachers have personal Chromebooks for their use.
+There are network printers available for teacher use in the academic and office areas. - Classrooms will be equipped with Clear Touch interactive panels and 21 Smartboards throughout the campus. - Teachers have personal Chromebooks for their use.